-We appreciate your comment and will expand our disclosures on non-GAAP financial measures in future filings to address each measure individually.
-Below is a draft of the expanded disclosure we will include in future filings:
+We appreciate your comment and request to expand our disclosures on non-GAAP financial measures in future filings.
+Below is a draft of the expanded disclosure:

-"We use non-GAAP financial performance measures for purposes of evaluating our performance.
-Therefore, we believe that each of the non-GAAP measures presented provides useful information to investors by allowing them to view our businesses through the eyes of our management and Board of Directors, facilitating comparison of results across historical periods, and providing a focus on the underlying ongoing operating performance of our businesses.
+"We use non-GAAP financial performance measures for purposes of evaluating our performance and liquidity.
+Therefore, we believe that each of the non-GAAP measures presented provides useful information to investors by allowing them to view our businesses through the eyes of our management and Board of Directors, facilitating comparison of results across historical periods, and providing a focus on the underlying ongoing operating performance and liquidity of our businesses.
 The non-GAAP financial measures we use are as follows:

-Adjusted EBITDA is a non-GAAP financial performance measure that enhances investors' overall understanding of the financial performance of the Company.
-It is defined as net income (loss), plus nonoperating expenses, income tax expense (benefit), depreciation, amortization, loss (gain) on sale of assets, impairment charges, workforce adjustment costs, stock compensation and our 50% share of EBITDA from TNI and MNI, minus equity in earnings of TNI and MNI and curtailment gains.
+Adjusted EBITDA is a non-GAAP financial performance measure that enhances financial statement users overall understanding of the operating performance of the Company.
+The measure isolates unusual, infrequent or non-cash transactions from the operating performance of the business.
+This allows users to easily compare operating performance among various fiscal periods and understand how management measures the performance of the business.
+This measure also provides users with a benchmark that can be used when forecasting future operating performance of the Company that excludes unusual, nonrecurring or one time transactions.
+Adjusted EBITDA is also a component of the calculation used by stockholders and analysts to determine the value of our business when using the market approach, which applies a market multiple to financial metrics.
+It is also a measure used to calculate the leverage ratio of the Company, which is a key financial ratio monitored and used by the Company and its investors.
+Adjusted EBITDA is defined as net income (loss), plus nonoperating expenses, income tax expense (benefit), depreciation, amortization, loss (gain) on sale of assets, impairment charges, workforce adjustment costs, stock compensation and our 50% share of EBITDA from TNI and MNI, minus equity in earnings of TNI and MNI and curtailment gains.

-Adjusted Income (Loss) and Adjusted Earnings (Loss) Per Common Share are non-GAAP financial performance measures that we believe offer a useful view of the overall operation of the Company.

-They are defined as income (loss) attributable to Lee Enterprises, Incorporated and earnings (loss) per common share adjusted to exclude both unusual matters and those of a substantially non-recurring nature.
+Adjusted Income (Loss) and Adjusted Earnings (Loss) Per Common Share are non-GAAP financial performance measures that we believe offer a useful metric to evaluate overall performance of the Company by providing financial statement users the operating performance of the Company on a per share basis excluding unusual and infrequent transactions.
+It is defined as income (loss) attributable to Lee Enterprises, Incorporated and earnings (loss) per common share adjusted to exclude both unusual matters and those of a substantially non-recurring nature.

-Cash Costs is a non-GAAP financial performance measure of operating expenses that are settled in cash and is useful to investors in understanding the management of the Company's cost structure.
-It is defined as compensation, newsprint and ink, other operating expenses and certain unusual matters, such as workforce adjustment costs.
+Cash Costs is a non-GAAP financial performance measure of operating expenses that are settled in cash and is useful to investors in understanding the components of the Company's cash operating costs.
+Generally, the Company provides forward looking guidance of Cash Costs, which can be used by financial statement users to assess the Company's ability to manage and control its operating cost structure.
+Cash Costs is defined as compensation, newsprint and ink, other operating expenses and certain unusual matters, such as workforce adjustment costs.
 Depreciation, amortization, impairment charges, other non-cash operating expenses and other unusual matters are excluded.
-Cash Costs are also presented excluding workforce adjustments.
+Cash Costs are also presented excluding workforce adjustments, which are paid in cash.